AMD Radeon HD 7950M vs AMD Radeon HD 7970M Crossfire

 Power consumption of the 7950M should be somewhat below the 7970M and therefore suited for big and heavy DTR-laptops.

-AMD Radeon HD 7970M Crossfire► remove
+AMD Radeon HD 7970M Crossfire► remove from comparison

 The AMD Radeon HD 7970M Crossfire (or sometimes called the ATI Mobility Radeon HD 7970 X2) is a combination of two high-end graphics card for big and heavy laptops.
 Usually, each single card renders a single frame.
 Therefore, it may suffer from micro stuttering in low fps ranges of 30fps.
 This happens because of different timespans between two frames (e.g., irregular delays between sequential frames).